The 5 Shortest Mountains in the World

 #2 Mount Hiroyama, Japan

 As it seems, Japan has two perpetual rivals for the unusual title of the country’s shortest mountain, swapping the leading position between each other several times.
-During the first half of the 1990’s, it was Hiroyama which proudly held the title, until 1996, when the aforementioned Mount Tenpō stole Hiroyama’s fame and became officially the shortest mountain in Japan.
-Ironically, it was the 2011 Tōhoku earthquake and tsunami which halved Mt.
-Hiroyama’s height to 3 meters only, awarding it once again with the prestigious title.
+During the first half of the 1990s, it was Hiroyama that proudly held the title, until 1996, when the aforementioned Mount Tenpō stole Hiroyama’s fame and became officially the shortest mountain in Japan.

-Nestled in Sendai’s industrial coastline, along the Pacific Ocean, the mini mountain was originally created as an elevated mound to assess the weather conditions before venturing out to the ocean.
+Ironically, it was the 2011 Tōhoku earthquake and tsunami that halved Mt.
+Hiroyama’s height to only 3 meters, awarding it once again with the prestigious title.
+Nestled on Sendai’s industrial coastline, along the Pacific Ocean, the mini mountain was originally created as an elevated mound to assess the weather conditions before venturing out to the ocean.

 Mount Hiroyama’s peak as it was in 2014, marked by a modest sign and a pile of rocks